base-report/stock_market_research_kit/README.md

 ## Prerequisites

+### Financial Modeling Prep

+Currently, the stock data is retrieved from Financial Modeling Prep.
+As of April 2023, you will need at least the [Professional plan](https://site.financialmodelingprep.com/developer/docs/pricing) to be able to use the bulk endpoint for fetching all profiles.

 Before getting started, ensure that you have the following tools installed on your system:

 - Conda: A package and environment manager for Python ([https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html))